dr3jitsu/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

 );
 ```

 8. Insert joined data from 2 tables into the new table.
+Keep this query running.
 ```sql
 INSERT INTO stocks_trades_enriched_user_detail
      SELECT ut.userid AS userid,